thehellmaker/thehellmaker-site/src/content/blog/understanding-micrograd-autograd-from-scratch.md

 \text{ReLU}(x) = \max(0, x)
 $$

 Gradient is 1 if positive, 0 if negative.
-It's a gate — either lets the gradient through or blocks it.
+It's a gate: either lets the gradient through or blocks it.

 Why ReLU instead of sigmoid or tanh?
 Those older activations have gradients that approach 0 for large inputs (vanishing gradient problem).
 ReLU's gradient is always 0 or 1, which helps deep networks train.
 AlexNet (2012) popularized this.